cdl-geneseo/geneseo-dictionary/B/Beer-Bitch.md

 # Beer Bitch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beer Bitch

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Beer Bitch: Noun- The person sitting closest to the cooler or refrigerator at a party whose job it is to grab another beer when yours runs out.
 The most important person in drinking games.
 87% of people surveyed were familiar with this term.
 BIervese, 2008